 - What Ignite 2015 taught us about Exchange 2016

 - Install Exchange 2016 in your lab (7-part series)

-What sessions do you think should be in this list?
+What sessions do you think should be on this list?
 Drop a comment below or join the conversation on Twitter @SuperTekBoy.